Bangladeshi 3G network launch to usher in Internet

 Top Bangladeshi mobile phone operator Grameenphone said on Monday it will roll out a third-generation mobile network in parts of the capital Dhaka and port city Chittagong in October, reaching 7 other cities by the end of the year.

-Grameenphone, which is majority owned by Norway's Telenor(TEL.OL), won 10 megahertz of 3G spectrum at a much-awaited auction on Sunday, paying $210 million.
+Grameenphone, which is majority owned by Norway's Telenor, won 10 megahertz of 3G spectrum at a much-awaited auction on Sunday, paying $210 million.

 "This marks the beginning of a new chapter in the history of Grameenphone and Bangladesh.
 The country is getting ready for the data centric era, and our mission is to help the nation move ahead through providing internet for all," Vivek Sood, chief executive of Grameenphone, said in a statement.